Stump Grinding and Removal

 High-Risk Construction Work Categories

-Under Australian WHS Regulations (Section 291 - High Risk Construction Work (powered mobile plant); Chapter 4 Part 4.4 - Hazardous Manual Tasks; Chapter 7 Part 7.2 - Noise; Chapter 4 Part 4.3 - Management of hazardous substances (crystalline silica); Chapter 6 Part 6.2 - Management of electrical risks), this work is classified as high-risk due to:
+Under Australian WHS Regulations (Reg 291 (Chapter 6 Part 6.1) - High Risk Construction Work (powered mobile plant near services); Chapter 4 Part 4.2 - Hazardous Manual Tasks (Reg 60); Chapter 4 Part 4.1 - Noise (Reg 56-58); Chapter 7 Part 7.1 - Hazardous Chemicals (Reg 328-378) - crystalline silica; Chapter 4 Part 4.7 - Electrical safety in workplaces and energised electrical work), this work is classified as high-risk due to:

-• Work below ground level and excavation (Stump grinding below ground level creates excavation, exposing underground services (gas, water, electrical, telco).
-DBYD/BYDA check mandatory minimum 7 days before work.
+- Work below ground level and excavation (Stump grinding below ground level creates excavation, exposing underground services (gas, water, electrical, telco).
+BYDA (Before You Dig Australia, formerly Dial Before You Dig / DBYD) enquiry mandatory before any excavation; submit BYDA request to allow asset-owner response time (typically 2 working days; plans are valid for a period set by each asset owner, typically up to 28 days).
 Risk of catastrophic injury or death from gas leak or electrical strike during grinding.)

 Australian Standards Referenced